trevorwslee/MCE-DumbDisplay/README.md

   * `enableSerial` -- set to false so that Serial is not used (defaul to true), and you can freely make use of Serial
 - `configPinLayers(xUnitCount: number = 100, yUnitCount: number = 100)` -- configure the size of the virtual "pin frame" for pinning the layers (refer to pinLayer() below)
 - `configAutoPinLayers(direction: AutoPinDirection)` -- configure to auto pin layers in either horizontal or vertical direction
-- `setupLedGridLayer(numCols: number = 1, numRows: number = 1)` -- setup and create a LED Grid layer have numCols x numRows LEDs
+- `setupLedGridLayer(numCols: number = 1, numRows: number = 1, numSubCols: number = 1, numSubRows: number = 1)` -- setup and create a LED Grid layer have numCols x numRows LEDs  (with each LED composed of numSubCols by numSubRows sub-leds)
+  * note that sub-leds can make a LED looks rectangular ( like a bar)
 - `setupLcdLayer(numCols: number = 16, numRows: number = 2)` -- setup and create a LCD layer capable of displaying numRows rows of numCols characters
 - `pinLayer(layer: ddlayers.DDLayer, uLeft: number, uTop: number, uWidth: number, uHeight: number)` -- pin a layer on the virtual "pin frame" at position (uLeft, uTop) with size (uWidth x uHeight)
 transparent; 255 being total opaque)